PerfectlySoft/PerfectDocs/guide/repeater.md

 The `timer` value is the time in seconds to repeat the event.

 The `callback` contains a closure containing code to execute.
 This must contain a boolean return value.
-Returning `true` will requeue the event, and `false` will remove the event from the queue.
+Returning `true` will re-queue the event, and `false` will remove the event from the queue.

 The following code demonstrates the process of repeating a closure containing your code and optionally re-queuing: